Ah, the great Kiwi summer – sunshine, BBQs and as much time as possible spent in the great outdoors.

 One of the quickest and easiest ways to have a great looking garden is to keep your lawn (if you have one) long and lush.

-Brown, bare, weed-infested lawns are often symptoms of poor species choice, under- watering or scalping, which means cutting lawns too low, says Auckland-based Zones Landscape Designer Nichola Vague.
+Brown, bare, weed-infested lawns are often symptoms of poor species choice, under- watering or scalping, which means cutting lawns too low, says an Auckland-based Zones Landscape Designer

-“It’s a misconception that cutting lawns low reduces the cutting frequency,” says Nichola.
+“It’s a misconception that cutting lawns low reduces the cutting frequency,” says the landscape designer.
 “Instead, mow lawns as high as your mower allows.
 Longer turf wears better, but also helps to suppress weeds such as oxalis”.
 Aim to only ever remove the top third of the turf and increase mowing frequency to keep your lawn looking groomed, she adds.

 “Ultimately, though, choosing a lawn species that will survive the summer drought months is your best option.”